 E-mailing or texting.
 E-mail messages and text messages provide fast and easy communication.

 “Skyping.”
 Skype is a technology that allows people to see and talk to each other online in real time, like a video telephone.
-Each person needs a web camera that is connected to the internet through his or her computer.
+Each person needs a web camera that is connected to the internet through his or her computer or smartphone.
 Download Skype software from www.skype.com.
 The software is free, as is the cost of the call, as long as both of you are using Skype.